designforsf/brigade-matchmaker/docs/installation.md

 Now use homebrew to install python and pip.
 In the command line terminal:

 ```
-brew install python
+brew install python3
-which python
+which python3
-which pip
+which pip3
 ```

 Both python and pip should now be located in /usr/local/bin/.